What are opioids?

 When someone stops using opioids, their brain takes time to repair.
 They may experience intense withdrawal symptoms, such as shaking, vomiting, and anxiety.

-Prescription Opidoids are as dangerous as heroin
+Prescription opioids are as dangerous as heroin

 The molecular composition of prescription opioids is almost identical to that of heroin.